Yoko Ono: Artwork

+Instructions for Paintings, 1961–62

+A conceptual artwork of 22 instructions for paintings, handwritten in Japanese by Ono's then-husband, the avant-garde composer Toshi Ichiyanagi.
+There were no associated paintings, just a set of written instructions to create the paintings.

 Cut Piece, 1964

 Ono was a pioneer of conceptual art and performance art.
 A seminal performance work is Cut Piece, first performed in 1964 at the Yamaichi Concert Hall in Kyoto, Japan.
 The piece consisted of Ono, dressed in her best suit, kneeling on a stage with a pair of scissors in front of her.
 She invited and then instructed audience members to join her on stage and cut pieces of her clothing off.
 Confronting issues of gender, class and cultural identity, Ono sat silently until the piece concluded at her discretion.
 The piece was subsequently performed at the Sogetsu Art Centre in Tokyo that same year, New York's Carnegie Hall in 1965 and London's Africa Center as part of the Destruction in Art Symposium in 1966.
-Of the piece, John Hendricks wrote in the catalogue to Ono's Japan Society retrospective: "[Cut Piece] unveils the interpersonal alienation that characterizes social relationships between subjects, dismantling the disinterested Kantian aesthetic model ...
+Of the piece, Jon Hendricks wrote in the catalogue to Ono's Japan Society retrospective: "[Cut Piece] unveils the interpersonal alienation that characterizes social relationships between subjects, dismantling the disinterested Kantian aesthetic model ...
 It demonstrates the reciprocity between artists, objects, and viewers and the responsibility beholders have to the reception and preservation of art."

-Other performers of the piece have included Charlotte Moorman and John Hendricks.
-Ono reprised the piece in Paris in 2003, in the low post-9/11 period between the US and France, saying she hoped to show that this is "a time where we need to trust each other".
+Other performers of the piece have included Charlotte Moorman and Jon Hendricks.
+Ono reprised the piece in Paris in 2003, in the low post-9/11 period between the US and France, saying she hoped to show that this is "a time where [sic] we need to trust each other".
 In 2013, the Canadian singer Peaches reprised it at the multi-day Meltdown festival at the Southbank Centre in London, which Ono curated.